Chinese mythology: Snakelike and reptilian

 Various snakes and reptilians appear in Chinese mythology, folklore, and religion.
 These range from divine or semi-divine to merely fantastic types of the bestiary sort.
 Sometimes the dragon is considered part of this category, related to it, or the ruler of all the swimming and crawling folk.
 This may include the giant marine turtle or tortoise Ao, the Bashe snake reputed to swallow elephants, a nine-headed snake monster reminiscent of the hydra known as Xiangliu, and the White Serpent from the novel Legend of the White Snake.

-Some xian were thought to have reptile features in the Han Dynasty.
+Some xian were thought to have reptile and birdlike features in the Han Dynasty.

 Birds

 Various birds are found in Chinese mythology, some of them obviously based on real birds, other ones obviously not, and some in-between.
 The Crane is an example of a real type of bird with mythological enhancements.
 Cranes are linked with immortality, and may be transformed xian immortals, or ferry an immortal upon their back.
+Early depictions of immortals also had a birdlike appearance.
 The Vermilion Bird is iconic of the south.
 Sometimes confused with the Fenghuang, the vermilion bird of the south is associated with fire.
 The Peng was a gigantic bird phase of the gigantic Kun fish.
 The Jingwei is a mythical bird which tries to fill up the ocean with twigs and pebbles symbolizing indefatigable determination.
 The Qingniao was the messenger or servant of Xi Wangmu.

 Other birds include the Bi Fang bird, a one-legged bird.
 Bi is also number nineteen of the Twenty-Eight Mansions of traditional Chinese astronomy, the Net (Bi).
 There are supposed to be the Jiān (鶼; jian1): the mythical one-eyed bird with one wing; Jianjian (鶼鶼): a pair of such birds dependent on each other, inseparable, hence representing husband and wife.
 There was a Shang-Yang rainbird.
 The Jiufeng is a nine-headed bird used to scare children.
 The Sù Shuāng (鷫鷞; su4shuang3) sometimes appears as a goose-like bird.
 The Zhen is a poisonous bird.
 There may be a Jiguang (吉光; jíguāng).

 Mythological humanoid

 Mythological humanoids include the former human, the part-human and the human-like, although these sometimes merge into other categories.
 Examples include Kui: one-legged mountain demon or dragon who invented music and dance; also Shun's or Yao's Music Master, Xiāo (魈; xiao1) mountain spirit(s) or demon(s), and Yaoguai demons.

-Xian are immortal beings with human features with a variety of depictions.
+Xian are immortal humanoid beings with a variety of depictions, usually with human features.